Appdynamics/solr-monitoring-extension/README.md

-# AppDynamics Solr Monitoring Extension
+# AppDynamics Monitoring Extension for use with Solr

 ##Use Case